devdarsh8/devdarsh8/README.md

 ### 🏆 Certifications

 - IBM AI Developer Professional Certificate
+- Artificial Intelligence in Deep Learning
+- Specialization in Tableau and PowerBI

 ---

 ### 🌟 What I'm Looking For

-I am seeking Software Development Roles where I can apply my expertise in Java Spring Boot and Backend Development to contribute to impactful and scalable solutions.
+I am seeking Software Development and Analytics Roles where I can apply my expertise to contribute to impactful and scalable solutions.

 ---
 ### 🌟 LeetCode Progress